Torsional Regularization of Self-Energy and Bare Mass of Electron: Abstract

 \section{Abstract}

 In the presence of spacetime torsion, the momentum components do not commute; therefore, in quantum field theory, summation over the momentum eigenvalues will replace integration over the momentum.
 In the Einstein--Cartan theory of gravity, in which torsion is coupled to spin, the separation between the eigenvalues increases with the magnitude of the momentum.
 Consequently, this replacement regularizes divergent integrals in Feynman diagrams with loops by turning them into convergent sums.
 In this article, we apply torsional regularization to the self-energy of a charged lepton in quantum electrodynamics.
-We show that this procedure eliminates the ultraviolet divergence.
-We also show that torsion gives a photon a small nonzero mass, which regularizes the infrared divergence.
+We show that torsion eliminates the ultraviolet divergence of the standard self-energy.
+We also show that the infrared divergence is absent.
 In the end, we calculate the finite bare masses of the electron, muon, and tau lepton: $0.4329\,\mbox{MeV}$, $90.95\,\mbox{MeV}$, and $1543\,\mbox{MeV}$, respectively.
-These values constitute about $85\%$ of the observed, re-normalized masses.
+These values constitute about $85\%$ of the observed, re-normalized masses.\\ \\ Keywords: torsion, Einstein--Cartan gravity, non-commutative momentum, regularization,\\ renormalization, electron self-energy, ultraviolet divergence.

-$.$\\ {\bf 1.
-Introduction.} \\ \\ In quantum electrodynamics, a calculation of the probability amplitude for a physical process will involve higher-order perturbation corrections represented by Feynman diagrams with closed loops of virtual particles \cite{qft,PS}.
+{\bf 1.
+Introduction} \\ \\ In quantum electrodynamics, a calculation of the probability amplitude for a physical process will involve higher-order perturbation corrections represented by Feynman diagrams with closed loops of virtual particles \cite{qft,PS}.
 At one-loop level, there exist three kinds of diagrams.
-The first is vacuum polarization (charge screening): a photon creates a virtual electron-positron pair which annihilates to another photon.
+The first is vacuum polarization (charge screening): a photon creates a virtual electron--positron pair which annihilates to another photon.
 The second is self-energy, which is when an electron emits and reabsorbs a virtual photon.
 The third is a vertex, which is when an electron emits a photon, emits a second photon, and then reabsorbs the first \cite{Schw}.
 At higher-order levels, all Feynman diagrams are composed from these three fundamental diagrams.

 In the four-momentum space, following the principle of superposition, these corrections involve the integration of Feynman propagators.
 These propagators are integrated over unbounded energy and momentum, resulting in integrals whose gauge-invariant parts are logarithmically divergent \cite{qft,PS}.